-A good alternative background is to use Hookers Green Deep, some of the dark mixture and some Paynes Grey, as well as some swipes of Raw Sienna and Burnt Umber by themselves.
+A good alternative background is to use Hookers Green Deep, some of the dark mixture, and some Paynes Grey, as well as some swipes of Raw Sienna and Burnt Umber by themselves.
 Get the background wet smoothly but absolutely do not let the water go over the sketched outlines.
-Start "Charging" the colors into the damp paper by stroking very strong paint into it.
+Start "charging" the colors into the damp paper by stroking very strong paint into it.
 You can use paint that's almost pure from the tube where you want deep darks, then let it get thinner and more watery to make light areas.

-By doing loose color areas very fast in shades of blue, green, gray and brown together, it looks like there's other vegetation way out of focus.
-Use some Ultramarine or Pthalo Green but then go over it with Raw Sienna fast so that it mixes irregularly on the paper, that'll give interesting combinations.
-Experiment on wet paper to see what combinations and effects you like before doing the painting -- or try the painting more than once with different backgrounds.
+By doing loose color areas very fast in shades of blue, green, gray, and brown together, it looks like there's other vegetation way out of focus.
+Use some Ultramarine or Pthalo Green but then go over it with Raw Sienna fast so that it mixes irregularly on the paper; that'll give interesting combinations.
+Experiment on wet paper to see what combinations and effects you like before doing the painting—or try the painting more than once with different backgrounds.

 If you paint wet over dry, your strokes will be very distinct and visible.
 This makes stroke direction important.
 That's why I started working outward from the flower and petal, going in slightly curved lines to spiral away from them.
 These strokes draw attention to the flower and aren't as distracting as side to side or up and down strokes would be.
 Random strokes in all directions can work if they're small.

-The main point is -- paint the background first.
+The main point is—paint the background first.

 You can even paint the background entirely in black India ink for a pure black background that won't dissolve when you start painting over it with the watercolor.
-That would mean that you have to be careful to stay outside the outlines and may need two coats in some areas for complete coverage, but it can be a gorgeous pure black effect.

 Try not to let the paint or ink get all the way up to the ferrule (the metal part that holds the hairs onto the handle) because then rinsing it out might dissolve some of the glue and it'll lose hairs.
 Instead, finish painting the background and then wash the brush immediately while you wait for the background to dry.
-If you work continuously and always overlap into a wet area, paint will go on smoothly and the brush won't dry out.
+If you work continuously and always overlap into a wet area, paint will go on smoothly, and the brush won't dry out.